The Way to the King

 Key Passages:

-1. 1 Timothy 1:3-7 - Paul urges Timothy to remain in Ephesus to combat false teachings.
+- 1 Timothy 1:3-7: Paul urges Timothy to remain in Ephesus and confront false teachings.

-4. 1 Timothy 4:12-16 - Encouragement for Timothy to be an example despite his youth.
+- 1 Timothy 4:12-16: Paul encourages Timothy to be an example to believers.

-5. 1 Timothy 6:11-12 - A call to pursue righteousness and fight the good fight of faith.
+- 1 Timothy 6:11-12: Paul exhorts Timothy to pursue righteousness and fight the good fight of faith.

 Main Themes:

-3. Prayer and Worship: Paul emphasizes the necessity of prayer, intercession, and the role of women in worship.
+3. Prayer and Worship: The necessity of prayer for all people and the proper conduct in worship.

 Important Figures: